 - Application form with a $75 fee.
 Complete the Common Application* (you'll need to create an account to get started).
 If you have financial hardship, you can request your high school counselor to submit the College Board Fee Waiver on your behalf. *If you are a home-schooled student, use code 970000 for the secondary school block on the Common Application.

 - Official high school transcript or GED score report.
-Submit an official transcript for all high schools you have attended, including your most recent grades at the time of your application.
-It's very important that you send us your grades from the first marking period of your senior year as soon as they are available.
-You should also send mid-year grades once they are released.
+Transcripts are considered official only when they are received directly from your school.
+Self-submitted transcripts are considered unofficial.
+We require an official transcript from all high schools you have attended, including your most recent grades at the time of your application.
+It's very important that you have your current school send us your grades from the first marking period of your senior year as soon as they are available.
+Once mid-year grades are released, be sure that your school sends these to us directly as well.
+Transcripts written in a language other than English must be accompanied by an officially translated English version and submitted by an outside organization or school official.

 - College essay.
 You can choose from any of the topics listed in the application.